Access PV in Script

 from org.csstudio.display.builder.runtime.script import PVUtil

-value = PVUtil.getDouble(pvs[0]);
+value = PVUtil.getDouble(pvs[0])

 Write PV Value

+While the pvs are configured as script inputs, they may also be used as outputs by writing to them.
 Several method argument types are supported, e.g. Double, Double[], Integer, String.
 If writing a PV is forbidden by PV security, an exception will be thrown and shown in console.

 Get severity of PV